 University Libraries invested in two window tinting projects in Darling Library to reduce indoor solar heat and save on cooling costs.

-Information and Media Technology keeps e-waste from landfills by donating unwanted computer equipment.
+Information Technology keeps e-waste from landfills by donating unwanted computer equipment.

 On-campus Recycling Teams

 - The women’s track and field team raised more than $1,400 to support an elementary school and build a well in Haiti.
 In fall 2007, they also raised $200 for a community center in Ensenada, Mexico.

 - Irma Nicola, library technician, has put recycling containers in Heritage Court and has raised $9,000 in almost three years.
 She is working on a $25,000 memorial endowment for Azusa residents with the Division of University Advancement.